 On 11 March 2017, artist Alessio Mazzaro reopened the Edinost, a Slovenian newspaper printed in Trieste (Italy) that gave voice to the first anti-fascist movement in Europe.
 It was shut down by fascists in 1928.
 He reopened it as a multicultural space of dialogue and collective writing journal that he directs to investigate borders, fascisms, politics of memory and the role of arts in re-discussing unresolved conflicts.
-Now, as part of the Courageous Citizens 2018 Research and Development grant by the European Cultural Foundation, the Edinost becomes a free journal and laboratory in continuous redefinition where artists, academics and citizens can create collectively a framework for a new antifascism.
+Then, as part of the Courageous Citizens 2018 Research and Development grant by the European Cultural Foundation, the Edinost has become a free journal and laboratory in continuous redefinition where artists, academics and citizens, can create collectively a framework for a new antifascism.
 A newspaper that keeps posing questions, to generate critical thinking at European level.
 But also a space where cultural and economic migrants can expose acceptance problems.
-The EE -European Edinost- will create a missing narrative that will give more humanity to the ones about migration proposed by populism.
+The EE -European Edinost- hopes to create a missing narrative that will give more humanity to the ones about migration proposed by populism.
 It will make us understand how others feel treated.

-The Edinost is a “program” in four numbers.
+The EE is conceived as a “program” in four numbers.
 Up now two has been published:

 1. Update the Partisan.